jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary/Giant Moray Eel.md

 RacialMods: +8 Escape Artist
 Languages:
 SQ:
+SpecialAbilities:
+  Gnaw (Ex): >
-SpecialAbilities: Gnaw (Ex) If a giant moray begins a round with a grabbed foe, it inflicts automatic bite damage (2d6+9 points of damage).
+    If a giant moray begins a round with a grabbed foe, it inflicts automatic bite damage (2d6+9 points of damage).
 A giant moray eel possesses a second set of jaws in its throat that aid in swallowing-it can make a second bite attack (+11 attack, 1d6+3) against a foe it has already grabbed.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: